blorente/decorat/wiki/stories/Belcroft/act1/03_build_up/07_at_the_mans_house.md

 "I can't help you."
 She said.
 "I'm sorry."
 The boy lowered his stare, and Erika could see he was holding in tears.
 "But here, take this."
 She handed the boy a bar of credits "For your trouble."

 "I don't want your money!"
-Rien said, raising his voice.
+Rien snapped at her.
 "I want my sister back!"
 He said, tears running from his eyes.
 "Please, let me help you.
 I don't know what to do anymore."

 Erika felt a ping of pain, but remained strong.
 "You would only hold me back, boy.
 I can't do this if I have to worry about you getting hurt.
 I'm sorry for your sister.
 Go home, and pray to the Emperor for her recovery."

 Rien looked at her, hurt.
-Shoulders sunk, he walked out of the room, careful not to step on the pooling blood.
+Erika could hear him sobbing as he ran out of the room, splashing on the pooling blood.

 Erika stood there, thinking for a moment.
 She didn't feel good about leaving the boy behind, but she believed what she said.
 Whoever was behind this had sent three thugs like these to dispatch a crazy man's house.
-One didn't send that kind of force unless they something big to hide.
+One didn't send that kind of force unless they had something big to hide.
 That was no place for a boy.

+The burning smell was slowly being replaced by the sickly sweet smell of death.
 Tristan miawed, and she snapped out of her musings.
-She started walking to the flier.
+That was still her only lead, so she had to make it count.
+Somebody must have heard the shots and alerted the Enforcers.
+She'd have to move quickly.
+Erika started inspecting the three bodies laid on the floor.

+All three of them were muscular and well-built.
+Tatoos on their forearms identified them as military, and cheap prosthesis identified them as unfit for service.
+53rd Decoratian Artillery, the few lucky ones that survived the //TODO massacre. _How does one stoop so low?
+From serving the Imperium in glorious battle to common street thug._

+Amid the hand-rolled lho-sticks and the loose change, Erika found a small, hexagonal plastek piece in Vince's pocket.
+The chipped paint was bright pink, and it had "Constanza's" written in big cyan font. _Better than nothing._ Erika thought. _I'll have to go back to the archive to find out what this is._

+She was storing the coin in her pocket as she exited the house, when she heard the Enforcer fliers approaching.
+She waited patiently as the fliers lowered hooks, hanging from the stairway of the floor above them. _So that's how they land them,_ Erika thought. _Clever._

+"Agent Minsk!
+How nice to see you again."
+Erika said, as the familiar figure of the enforcer stepped out of the craft.
+"I know what this looks like, but I assure you that this was mere self defense." she added, when she saw the Enforcer's face.

+"That remains to be seen, Major."
+Valya Minsk's expression was equal proportions angry and upset, with a hint of impatience.
+"Because it sure doesn't look like it."

+"Of course!"
+Erika said, in the most conciliatory tone she could manage.
+Enforcers couldn't do anything to her, but this news would run fast.
+"I have it all recorded, if you'll allow me."
+Erika tapped her left temple, and an image started projecting from her left eye.
+The Enforcers watched astonished, as the whole fight -- from Erika's perspective -- played out in front of them.
+All of them, except Minsk.

+"So that's how you got this lead, huh.
+In headquarters?"
+Surprise and a little respect were added to her angry expression.

+"I'm afraid I don't know what you're talking about" Erika answered.

+"Yeah, sure you don't."
+She signalled the other Enforcers to start processing the scene.
+"That may have been self defense, but that doesn't explain what you were doing here in the first place."

+"I'm just a concerned citizen, agent."
+Erika could see the frustration bubbling behind Minsk's eyes.
+She felt a ping of regret.
+She was enjoying this too much.
+Under different circumstances, they could have been good friends.
+Of course, none of this showed on her face.

+She jumped into the driver's seat of her flier, ready to go.
+As she was waking the motors, an idea crossed Erika's mind.

+"I'm exhausted after all this.
+I think I'll go to Constanza's, and relax a little."
+It was a gamble, but if she was right...

+Minsk looked genuinely surprised now.
+"Constanza's?
+What's a noble like you going to do in a midhive dump like that one?
+Didn't peg you for the PleaseCog type."

+_Bingo._

+"Well, one has her weaknesses, I suppose."
+Erika couldn't help herself, and winked.
+As the pilot's dome closed and they moved away from the Grid, Erika could see the Agent's face as she realized what had happened.

+_I shouldn't have rubbed it in, that was very imprudent_ She thought, as she raised back into clean air, on her way home. _But Throne I love a good conversation._